+- Proof of ID, such as:

+- o Driver's license,

+- Passport or

-- Proof of ID, including a driver's license, passport or utility and phone bills (a complete list of documents is available at paidleave.wa.gov/get-ready-to-apply. - The documentation or form you'll need depends on the type of leave you're applying for. - For medical leave: Certification of a Serious Health Condition form, FMLA paperwork or other documentation that meets the requirements.
-Medical certification documents need to be signed by a doctor or qualifying healthcare provider.
-(It can sometimes take two weeks or more for your doctor's office to process this paperwork, so be sure to submit it to them as soon as possible.) - For military family leave: Documentation that shows eligibility for military family leave, like active duty orders. - For medical leave related to pregnancy or childbirth, use our Certification of Serious Health Condition form, or the US Department of Labor's FMLA Certification of Health Care Provider for Employee's Serious Health Condition form. - For family leave to bond with a child who was born into your family, both parents can use our Certification of Birth form.
-If you give birth to a child and apply for medical leave before bonding leave, you place.
+- o Utility and phone bills (a complete list of documents is at paidleave.wa.gov/get-ready-to-apply).

+The documentation or form you'll need depends on the type of leave you're applying for:

+- Medical leave: - Medical certification signed by a healthcare provider: - Certification of a Serious Health Condition form, - FMLA paperwork, or - other documentation that meets the requirements. - o It may take two weeks or more for your doctor's office to process this paperwork, so send it to them as soon as possible. - Military family leave: - Documentation that shows eligibility, like active duty orders.

-Apply for leave after your qualifying event has taken
+Medical leave related to pregnancy or childbirth:

+- Medical certification signed by a healthcare provider: - Certification of a Serious Health Condition form, - FMLA paperwork, or - Other documentation that meets the requirements. - It may take two weeks or more for your doctor's office to process this paperwork, so send it to them as soon as possible.

+• Family leave to bond with a child who was born into your family:
-can use the Certification of Serious Health Condition form for both applications if the form reflects your child's actual date of birth (not due date).

-• For family leave to bond with a child who was adopted or placed in your family, you will need to provide court documents to show foster care, adoption or guardianship placement or other documentation that establishes the child's placement date, like a letter from an assigned social worker or agency.
+- Both parents can use our Certification of Birth form. - If you give birth to a child and apply for medical leave before bonding leave, you can use the Certification of Serious Health Condition form for both applications if the form reflects your child's actual date of birth (not due date). - Family leave to bond with a child who was adopted or placed in your family: - Court documents to show foster care, adoption or guardianship placement, or - Other documentation that establishes the child's placement date, like a letter from an assigned social worker or agency.